Newfoundland and Labrador Map Bibliography. Memorial University Libraries, 2013

 Very early, significant, maps of the region will be included, but the emphasis is on the area within the current geographical boundaries of the Province of Newfoundland.
 The time limits will be up to and including 1949, the date of Newfoundland's confederation with Canada, although some later maps are currently included.

 In the not too distant future, it is hoped to have an image displayed with the entry, at least for those in our collection.

 The entries are displayed in a catalogue format which includes cartographer author, title, mathematic map data (scale, projection, coordinates of area covered, etc.), imprint (place of publication, publisher and date, and also printer information, if appropriate), physical description (dimensions in cm giving height and then width measuring from neatline to neatline), notes (descriptive information about the map indicating the geographical area depicted, types of information shown on the map, references, whether it is from a book or atlas, etc.), subject headings, other author entries, other title entries, and call number and map library location code.

-A list of map library codes is available to help you with determining where the map is to be found.
-Currently, the oval, blue "HELP" button on each screen lists these codes, also.
+A list of NL Map Bibliography Library Codes (PDF) is available to help you with determining where the map is to be found.

 How to Search